How PCEP Tests Code Reading

 Trace Table Method

 For loops and functions, use a small trace table.
-You do not need a full spreadsheet; two or three columns are enough.
+You do not need a spreadsheet; two or three columns are enough.

 StepWhat to RecordWhy It Matters